Options Profit Calculator

 How the Options Profit Calculator Works

-Three steps to model any options trade, from a simple long call to a multi-leg iron condor.
+Three steps to calculate options profit for any trade, from a simple long call to a multi-leg iron condor.

-3. Click Calculate P&L. Instantly see entry cost or credit, max profit, max loss, breakeven price(s), probability of profit, position Greeks, and the full payoff chart.
-Switch between At Expiration and Theoretical (Black-Scholes) modes to see how the position evolves over time, and drag the IV shift slider to stress-test for volatility events.
+3. Click Calculate P&L. Instantly see entry cost or credit, max profit, max loss, return on risk, breakeven prices, probability of profit, and position Greeks.
+From there everything updates live as you tweak inputs: drag the date slider to watch the position evolve toward expiration, or the IV slider to stress-test a volatility move.

 Recommended Tool